atomvm/AtomVM/doc/atomvm-examples.md

 In order to run the ESP32 examples, you will need to flash the example AVM files that are created as part of the build to your device.

-In the remainder of this document, we assume a script `flash.sh`, which has something like the following contents:
+In the remainder of this document, we assume the `flash.sh` script, located in the `tools/dev` directory of the AtomVM source tree.

-    #!/bin/sh
-    ${IDF_PATH}/components/esptool_py/esptool/esptool.py \
-        --chip esp32 \
-        --port /dev/ttyUSB0 \
-        --baud 115200 \
-        --before default_reset --after hard_reset \
-        write_flash -u --flash_mode dio --flash_freq 40m --flash_size detect 0x110000 ${1}

 > Note.
-Set the IDF_PATH environement variable to be the root directory of the ESP IDF tool, which you have installed as part of the AtomVM build tool chain.
+You must set the `ESP_IDF` environment varibale to the root directory of the ESP IDF SDK installation on your development machine.

-> Note.
-Substitute the USB serial device on your platform for `/dev/ttyUSB0`, in this script.
+You can control the serial port and baud rate via the `FLASH_SERIAL_PORT` and `FLASH_BAUD_RATE` enviornment variables, e.g.,

+    shell$ export FLASH_SERIAL_PORT="/dev/tty.SLAB_USBtoUART"
+    shell$ export FLASH_BAUD_RATE=921600

+The default values for these variables, if not set, are `/dev/ttyUSB0` and `115200`, respectively.

 > Note.
 Experiment with baud rates (e.g., 921600).
 You may find you can shorten the flash-debug-flash cycle with higher rates.